LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 # Apache Spark and Parquet
-Notes on configuration, features, and diagnostics.
+Notes on configuration, features, and diagnostics when using the Parquet data format with Spark.
 Links to content:

 - [Intro and basics](#basic-use-of-the-dataframe-reader-and-writer-with-parquet)